OWASP/Intelligent-Intrusion-Detection-System/README.md

 ## Features
--Django Based:- It is a fully Djnago based application -Supports Multiple ML and NN models:- As the accuracy of different datasets depends on different models, so we have provided multiple models for training
+- Django Based:- It is a fully Djnago based application
+- Supports Multiple ML and NN models:- As the accuracy of different datasets depends on different models, so we have provided multiple models for training